 Unlike some of its Ivy League counterparts, Princeton does not take Election Day off as a holiday, meaning that students and professors are expected to attend class per usual.
 Across campus, professors took different approaches towards their class schedules.

 Some professors canceled class or encouraged students to skip in order to class their ballots.
-Others, however, scheduled exams and other assignments for the day after the election, which some despite the historic day.
+Others, however, scheduled exams and other assignments for the day after the election.
 In interviews with The Daily Princetonian, students expressed a desire for professors to offer more opportunities for students to experience this historical election, both by facilitating discussions in class and rescheduling assignments or assessments.

 Yuka Childers ’26 wrote to the ‘Prince’ that her class, PSY 341: The Psychology of Adversity with psychology professor Rebecca Carey, was canceled for Election Day.